Security-Auditing-Complex-of-Innovation/master/public.md

 Given that the mentioned functionality might sound solely locally exploitable vulnerability, unfortunately this is not the case as various pieces of remotely reachable software - such as web servers - might utilize Bash to execute functions such as system().
 This means that Shellshock is not only locally exploitable.
 As a proof of this in the first phases Shellshock announcement it was actively exploited by DoS practitioners, mostly to build botnets utilized in DDoS attacks.

-**Business impacts of the attach vector**: This being said, ldil.de runs largely on top of web servers hosted on Linux environment when bash tends to be the default shell.
+**Business impacts of the attack vector**: This being said, ldil.de runs largely on top of web servers hosted on Linux environment when bash tends to be the default shell.
 This sets the ground for urgency of updating the shell since shellsock provides ground for taking out or corrupting part of the core business infrastructure, namely the web shop.
 This is also key element in terms of fulfilling the PCI DSS security requirements set for the platform producing the service.
 These are obvious fail-factors for audit.

 ### Weak cryptographic ciphers